In The Middle of the Night

 To Ginny's annoyance, the noises don't stop and she realizes that the noise sounded more like a human and not really a noise that a burglar would make.
 With the wards Harry has on the place, she would have known that someone was trying to break in.

 Ginny then realized that there is someone else in the flat with her.
 Harry was still up, having said he had some work he needed to get done before he came to bed.
 The flat had a third bedroom, which was too small to be a bedroom and Harry had turned it into a home office for the few occasions he brought work home.
-The only wards on the office was child proofing wards and ones to keep Teddy out of the home office.
+The only wards on the office were child proofing wards and ones to keep Teddy out of the home office.

 Listening to the noise again, Ginny realized that they definitely belonged to Harry and that he might need her help.